litchipi/blog/posts/rust/simple_error_handling.md

 Error handling can be tedious and extermely annoying...
-On most programming langages, but using **Rust** it's actually very simple !
+On most programming languages, but using **Rust** it's actually very simple !

 Of course coding methods are a matter of preference and I am nobody to say this is better than something else, but here's my 2 cents on this subject, and how I